 This page will help you identify appropriate search concepts, build a search using boolean operators and find academic sources for your literature review.

-Remember, check the assessment details in your course website.
+Remember to check the assessment details on your course website.

-Planning your search will help you find information more efficiently.
+Planning your search helps you find information more efficiently.

 A table or mindmap can be a useful strategy for doing this.